eliotwrobson/CyNetDiff/docs/examples/celf.md

 for n1, n2, d in graph.edges(data=True):
     d.clear()

-# Next, create the model using the default weighting scheme.
+# Next, create the new linear threshold model using the default weighting scheme.
 celf_lt_model = networkx_to_lt_model(celf_graph)

 num_seeds = 20